-Travel bursaries are available for accepted speakers at RO2018 to help with the cost of attending the workshop kindly sponsored by BioExcel (Centre of Excellence for Computational Biomolecular Research; H2020 grant 675728).
+Travel bursaries were provided for 7 of the accepted speakers at RO2018.
+The bursary was kindly sponsored by BioExcel (Centre of Excellence for Computational Biomolecular Research; H2020 grant 675728).

-Please contact email@example.com if you would like to apply for a travel bursary; please include details of your predicted costs before you book.
-The RO2018 workshop chairs will decide eligibility on a case-by-case basis.
-Student applicants and applicants from countries on the DAC list will be prioritised.
+Please contact email@example.com if you applied for a travel bursary; please include details of your costs.
+The RO2018 workshop chairs decided eligibility on a case-by-case basis.
+Student applicants and applicants from countries on the DAC list were prioritised.

 - David De Roure (University of Oxford and Alan Turing Institute, UK)